 The Company's predecessor for accounting purposes consists of SecurCare Portfolio Holdings, LLC and SecurCare Value Properties, Ltd. (collectively, "NSA Predecessor"), entities whose principal owner is the Company's chief executive officer.
 NSA Predecessor does not represent a single legal entity, but a combination of these two legal entities under common control prior to formation of the Company.
 NSA Predecessor owned and operated a total of 110 self-storage properties, which are included in the accompanying NSA Predecessor financial statements, in California, Colorado, Georgia, Mississippi, North Carolina, Oklahoma, and Texas.
 As discussed in Note 5 below, NSA Predecessor contributed to the Company a total of 88 of NSA Predecessor's self-storage properties, consisting of 23 selfstorage properties on June 10, 2013, and an additional 65 self-storage properties that were contributed on April 1, 2014.
-For financial reporting purposes the contribution of all 88 self-storage properties by NSA Predecessor, was accounted for as a reorganization of entities under common control, whereby all 88 self-storage properties were treated as if they were acquired on April 1, 2013 (the date the OP's operations commenced).
+For financial reporting purposes the contribution of all 88 self-storage properties by NSA Predecessor was accounted for as a reorganization of entities under common control, whereby all 88 self-storage properties were treated as if they were acquired on April 1, 2013 (the date the OP's operations commenced).
 Of the 110 self-storage properties owned by NSA Predecessor, 22 self-storage properties did not meet the criteria for contribution to the Company and are excluded from the accompanying NSA financial statements.
-The historical carrying value of the net assets of NSA Predecessor as of April 1, 2013 is reflected in Note 5 below, along with a reconciliation to the net assets contributed and liabilities assumed for the 88 self-storage properties contributed by NSA Predecessor.
+The historical carrying value of the net assets of NSA Predecessor as of April 1, 2013 is reflected in Note 5, along with a reconciliation to the net assets contributed and liabilities assumed for the 88 self-storage properties contributed by NSA Predecessor.
 In addition, the 110 self-storage properties owned by NSA Predecessor are reflected in the accompanying NSA Predecessor financial statements.

-The initial formation and capitalization of the Company contemplated a series of acquisitions resulting in the Company's aggregation of a portfolio of self-storage properties in exchange for limited partner interests in the OP between April 1, 2013 and December 31, 2013.
-In addition to NSA Predecessor, other entities that are referred to as Participating Regional Operators ("PROs") participated in these formation transactions during 2013.
+The initial formation and capitalization of the Company contemplated a series of acquisitions resulting in the Company's aggregation of a portfolio of self-storage properties in exchange for limited partner interests in the OP that commenced on April 1, 2013.
+In addition to NSA Predecessor, other entities that are referred to as Participating Regional Operators ("PROs") have taken part in these formation transactions.

-All of the self-storage properties acquired from PROs have been accounted for as business combinations at fair value, whereby the results of operations for these properties are included in the Company's financial statements beginning on the respective closing date for each acquisition.
+The formation transactions are expected to extend through the completion date for the Company's planned initial public offering.
+All of the self-storage properties acquired from PROs have been accounted for as business combinations at fair value, whereby the results of operations for these self-storage properties are included in the Company's financial statements beginning on the respective closing date for each acquisition.